Please confirm topic selection

 • excessively large graft may be used to obtain a press-fit interbody graft

-• will demonstrate the facet joints being gapped posteriorly
+• facet joints will be gapped posteriorly

 • places hardware at risk for failure